Research Grant Support

-NEW for 2014: GuSH Crosswalk Seed Grant Funding, GuSH-CW
+NEW for 2014: GuSH Crosswalk Seed Grant Grant, GuSH-CW

 GSA/Provost Office GuSH Grants:

-GuSH Research Funding provides small grants of $750 to graduate students for forwarding their research at Carnegie Mellon University.
+GuSH Research grants provide small grants of $750 to graduate students for forwarding their research at Carnegie Mellon University.
 Grants are provided by the Graduate Student Assembly and the Provost's Office, and are managed by the Office of the Assistant Vice Provost for Graduate Education.
-GuSH funding is intended to be used against costs incurred in the completion of research required for a graduate degree at Carnegie Mellon.
+GuSH grants are intended to be used against costs incurred in the completion of research required for a graduate degree at Carnegie Mellon.
 These funds are intended to be utilized by students whose personal or departmental resources have been exhausted.
-A graduate student is eligible for funding one time in each fiscal year (July 1 to June 30) they are a graduate student.
+A graduate student is eligible for one grant in each fiscal year (July 1 to June 30) they are a graduate student.

 2013 Phi Kappa Phi Research Grant